-2.15 Tax collection and interest charges (Discussion paper - p.
-17)
+2.15.
+Tax collection and interest charges

-- 34. It is recognised that tax collection should be suspended during dispute resolution procedures under the AC and that Member States' different approaches to interest charges and refunds during that procedure do not adversely affect enterprises.
-The Code of Conduct (point 8) provides for measures aimed to ensure that the same conditions as those available for domestic appeals or litigation procedures are available in case of filing for a MAP procedure under the AC. - 35.
-Annex (to be added) contains information on how MS have implemented the recommendation on suspension of tax collection and on interest charges.
+41. It is recognised that tax collection should be suspended during dispute resolution procedures under the AC and that Member States' different approaches to interest charges and refunds during that procedure do not adversely affect enterprises.
+Point 8 CoC provides for measures aimed to ensure that the same conditions as those available for domestic appeals or litigation procedures are available in case of filing for a MAP procedure under the AC.
+The CoC leaves MS a choice between three different approaches to interest charges and refunds.
+When MS involved in a case choose each a different approach to interest charges and refunds it is appropriate that they should attempt to eliminate any resulting asymmetry.